Tommy Pham Preview, Player Props: Diamondbacks vs. Reds

-On Saturday, Tommy Pham (.535 slugging percentage in past 10 games, including two home runs) and the Arizona Diamondbacks face the Cincinnati Reds, whose starting pitcher will be Fernando Cruz.
-First pitch is at 8:10 PM ET.
+The Arizona Diamondbacks, including Tommy Pham (.261 on-base percentage in past 10 games, 67 points below season-long percentage), battle starting pitcher Graham Ashcraft and the Cincinnati Reds at Chase Field, Sunday at 4:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Reds.
+In his previous game he had a hitless performance (0-for-5) against the Reds.

 Tommy Pham Game Info & Props vs. the Reds